alanchelmickjr/MultiOn-Wordware-OpenAi-Tool-Calls-Next.js-API-Routes/README.md

-# multion-wordware-agentops-hackathon  [uploading now come back if you are here :D]
+# multion-wordware-agentops-hackathon  here is all the code I built in the last 2 days.
+You will not find agentops or mem0 as they were already integrated into my backend and thus are just calls and I did not have time to rewrite hackathon copies as I did for multion, wordware

-Tool configurations and code to deploy Multion Browse and Scrape, all 4 Wordware Templates &amp; AgentOps TA Utlizing Claude, Groq & mem0
+Tool configurations and code to deploy Multion Browse and Scrape, all 4 Wordware Templates &amp;
+Utlizing Claude, Groq & mem0 AgentOps <- integrated these tools PRE hackathon so, no credit for hackthon coding :D

 <img src="banner.png" alt="Hackathon">